BlasBenito/myWebsite/content/authors/admin/_index.md

 Wthin this research line I have also also engaged in collaborations to better understand the distribution and conservation status of an endemic butterfly ([Azcón, Benito *et al* 2014](https://www.dropbox.com/s/rbp8q4k6qd8zntz/2014_BMB_Biodiversity_and_Conservation.pdf?dl=1)),  assess how well Special Protected Areas protect birds in Europe ([Albuquerque et al. 2013](https://www.dropbox.com/s/16nggzhg6yhx565/2013_BMB_Biological_Conservation.pdf?dl=1)), define the role of palaeoecology in conservation strategies ([Gill *et al*.
 2015](https://www.dropbox.com/s/w0gx08dgzjytp0i/2015_BMB_Conservation_Biology.pdf?dl=1)), and find conservation gaps for tree diversity in Mesoamerica ([Albuquerque, Benito *et al*.
 2015](https://www.dropbox.com/s/34u4vowgixcje2x/2015_BMB_Naturaleza_Conservacao.pdf?dl=1)).

-**Global change ecology**: forecast suitability changes under climate change in a high mountain with species distribution models (Benito et al. 2011).
-Furthermore, to overcome the conceptual limitations of species distribution models to fully capture complex ecological dynamics, I have applied theoretical models and mechanistic simulations to forecast plant range shift under climate change with downscaled climate models (Benito et al. 2013 b). and the Sonoran desert (Albuquerque et al. 2018), assess the effect of species’ geographic and climatic history on their phenological responses to Climate Change (Zohner et al.
-2016; Zohner et al., 2017)

-**Palaeoecology**: During the last years I have focused on applying state-of-the-art quantitative methods to better understand past ecological dynamics and human palaeoecology.
-I have collaborated with a multidisciplinary group of researchers to reconstructBlas Benito is a biogeographer and ecological modeller... [work in progress]

-**Testing and development of quantitative methods**: I have used statistical and machine learning methods to evaluate the performance of different methods to model the distribution of tree diversity in Mesoamerica (Benito et al. 2013).